qq7/redis/README.rst

 and on top of that:

  - Installed debian package repository.
- - Icludes web based management tool `Redis commander`_
+ - Includes web based management tool `Redis-commander`_

 .. _Redis: https://redis.io/